30 Minute HIIT on a Lateral Elliptical Machine

 My conclusion: the most noteworthy articles mentioned HIIT training.

 High-intensity interval training (HIIT), also called high-intensity intermittent exercise (HIIE) or sprint interval training (SIT), is a form of interval training, a cardiovascular exercise strategy alternating short periods of intense anaerobic exercise with less intense recovery periods, until too exhausted to continue.

 After doing the research, I was intrigued and wanted to give HIIT a try.
 I was impressed with the information and wanted to see if it was as beneficial as reported.
 That was in late May.
-Here is it nearing mid-July so I thought I’d share my conclusion, good or bad.
-Hopefully this will help you make a decision about whether to give it a try too (after consulting with your doctor, of course).
+Here is it nearing mid-July, so I thought I’d share my conclusion, good or bad.
+We hope this information will help you decide whether to give it a try too (after consulting with your doctor, of course).
 With that, read on…

 Note that this is from my personal experience and your results may differ.
 There are many factors to consider when deciding to begin or increase your exercise routine.
 Please consult your doctor to see if this type of exercise is right for you.